-The IVM PhD Programme offers opportunities for high-quality graduates leading to a doctorate: excellent supervision by senior researchers, membership of IVM’s research community; a training programme, including courses at VU University, and SENSE and other Research Schools, such as the Tinbergen Institute; a flexible office with computer facilities; access to student facilities at VU University such as libraries; sports facilities and cultural activities; and assistance in arranging accommodation and visas.
+The IVM PhD Programme offers opportunities for high-quality graduates leading to a doctorate; excellent supervision by senior researchers, membership of IVM’s research community; a training programme, including courses at VU Amsterdam, as well as SENSE and other research schools, such as the Tinbergen Institute; a personal desk and computer facilities; access to student facilities at VU Amsterdam such as libraries; sports facilities and cultural activities; and assistance in arranging accommodation and visas.